-Lastly, we thank our valued customers, shareholders, bankers, business associates, subcontractors, suppliers and the various government agencies as well as our employees and the Group's Management for their support, trust, guidance and loyalty.
+We also thank our shareholders, bankers, business associates, subcontractors, suppliers and the various government agencies for your support, trust, guidance and loyalty.
 We look forward to your continued support in our journey to achieve greater excellence in the years ahead.